 New Online Interactive

 The Congestion Management Process (CMP) is a performance planning process that addresses congestion and mobility within the Memphis Urban Area Metropolitan Planning Organization (MPO) planning boundary.
-Preparation of the Congestion Management Process is required by the federal transportation legislation known as Moving Ahead for Progress in the 21st Century (MAP-21) Act, and the Metropolitan Planning Code of Federal Regulations (23CFR 450.320) of the United States Department of Transportation.
-As a metropolitan planning area with a population over 200,000, the MPO is required to maintain a CMP as part of its ongoing transportation planning process.
-The MPO is also planning on publishing a bi-annual CMP report to provide the public and the stakeholders a snapshot of the region's congestion and mobility issues.
+Preparation of the Congestion Management Process is required by the federal transportation legislation known as Fixing America's Surface Transportation (FAST) Act, and the Metropolitan Planning Code of Federal Regulations (23CFR 450.320) of the United States Department of Transportation.
+The Memphis MPO's CMP is intended to be a systematic and regionally accepted approach for managing congestion that provides accurate and up-to-date information on transportation system performance, and assesses alternative strategies for congestion management that meet state, regional, and local needs.

-The Memphis MPO is committed to maintiaining a CMP that emphasizes the need to link the effective management and operations of transportation systems to the planning process, environmental review process, travel demand management as well as other related disciplines.
-As part of the CMP, a multimodal Strategy Toolbox was developed to help agencies in the region combat congestion and mobility issues.
-Strategies to increase mobility fall in the categories listed below:
+The Memphis MPO is committed to maintaining a CMP that emphasizes the need to link the effective management and operations of transportation systems to the planning process, environmental review process, travel demand management as well as other related disciplines.
+On August 27, 2015, the Transportation Policy Board (TPB) of the Memphis MPO adopted the 2015 Congestion Management Process.

 Public input is key to help identify congestion and mobility issues in the region.
 To join our mailing list, please select the following link.